puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 {% endhighlight %}

 What we have done above is to say that Puppet should ensure that the file `/etc/ssh/sshd_config` exists, and that the contents of the file should be sourced from the file `/root/examples/sshd_config`.
 The `source` attribute also allows us to use a different URI to specify the file, something we will discuss in the Modules quest.
 For now, we are using a file in `/root/examples` as the content source for the SSH daemon's configuration file.

-Now that we have created the manifest, applying the manifest will ensure that the `/etc/ssh/sshd_config` file will have the exact same content as the `/root/examples/sshd_config` file.

 Now let us disable GSSAPIAuthentication.